The Department of State Lands issues two types of permits and authorizations:

 Step 1: The applicant must collect information including location; nature and cause of the threat; the condition of the waterway; and what action is necessary to alleviate the immediate threat.
 Remedial actions must be limited to what is necessary to make repairs or prevent irreparable harm, injury or damage to persons or property.

-Step 2: Contact DSL to initiate the energy permit process.
+Step 2: Contact DSL to initiate the emergency permit process.

 - During Business Hours: 503-986-5200 (west of the Cascades) 541-388-6112 (east of the Cascades)